Join us for training sessions every Thursday evening at 5pm.

 The league fixtures in the 2020 season have all been cancelled due to the Covid-19 pandemic.

 We are trained by Worcestershire Disability Sport FA-trained coaches and we encourage and support players to become trained coaches.
 Our club founder, Laura Gill, is an FA Level 1 coach.
-This includes first aid for football and adult safeguarding qualifications.
+This includes first aid for football and safeguarding qualifications.

 The manager and coaches have FA qualifications in Training Disabled Football.